Benburb Street: The Housing Scheme Today

 Ellis Court was one of the original blocks built and began to be vacated in the early 2000s to allow for refurbishment.
-However due to a fire that broke out in December of 2005 this refurbishment was halted.
+However due to a fire that broke out in December 2005 this refurbishment was halted.
 Five of the remaining seven residents were brought to hospital as a result of smoke inhalation.
 The damage from the fire and the economic crash that followed resulted in the building lying derelict up until 2019.

 Dublin City Council sold the building to the organisation An Tuath.
 They had already secured planning permission to refurbish the building, adding 22 flats at the cost of 6 million.
 There is also the addition of west facing balconies and 22 bicycle spaces.
 New brickwork and an entrance gate is provided to ensure a secure entrance.
 These homes will be allocated to people on the housing waiting list.
 Oak House is one of the original blocks but is not part of An Tuath's re-development scheme.
 This block in comparison holds most of its original qualities.
 The final block in Blackhall Place has been largely refurbished, with the addition of a 5th floor.
 The windows and railings remain original.

 Architecture

 Ellis Court has been entirely re-developed with new materials but the aesthetic remains similar to the original architectural designs of the Benburb Housing Scheme.
 The windows, railings and red brick have all been replaced.
 It has 5 bays and four floors with a flat rooftop.
 The railings are new but hold the same decorative qualities as the original.
 In comparison, Oak House has many of its original features.
 It is a four storey building with a cut granite and red brick flat roof.
 There is also a decorative cast iron railing and a round arched entrance through the central door.
 The windows are arched with a decorative design in the brick work.

 Buildings of Ireland refers to the buildings as having a 'pleasing sense of symmetry'.
 Blackhall Place was also part of the original three buildings in the Benburb Housing Scheme and has similar architectural qualities to the other two.
 The ground floor is being utilised as a shop unit.
 However, there has been some refurbishment and the addition of a fifth floor.
 Other examples of architecture outside the housing scheme includes Dice Bar, a three-storey building currently being used for commercial use and built around 1860.
 It has a pitched slate roof and a decorative red brick.
-The dating plaque on the building suggests it was constructed in 1770 but if that is correct it has had significant works done since then.
+The dating plaque on the building suggests it was constructed in 1770 but that has been taken from a former structure on the site.